bellatl/bell-portfolio/data/blog/use-a-lite-youtube-embedded-player-in-nextjs.md

 ---
-tags: ["Next.js", "HTML", "Performance"]
+tags: ['Next.js', 'HTML', 'Performance']

 draft: false

 title: Use a Lite YouTube Embedded Player in Next.js
 summary: Learn how to integrate a lite YouTube player in Next.js for improved performance using an iframe player or the react-lite-youtube-embed package.
 date: 2021-10-24
-images: ["/thumbnails/use-a-lite-youtube-embedded-player-in-nextjs.png"]
+images: ['/thumbnails/use-a-lite-youtube-embedded-player-in-nextjs.png']
 ---

 ## Using a Youtube Embedded Player in a Next.js application